huggingface/blog/fine-tune-w2v2-bert.md

 Cleaning up a dataset is a back-and-forth process that needs to be done with care.

-Looking at the separate letters in the training and test datasets, and after discussing them with a native speaker of the target language (thanks [Mishig](https://github.com/mishig25)  for taking a look), we can see Latin characters that we are going to remove for two reasons:
+Looking at the separate letters in the training and test datasets, we see a mix of Latin and Mongolian Cyrillic characters.
+After discussing with a native speaker of the target language (thanks [Mishig](https://github.com/mishig25) for taking a look), we'll remove the Latin characters for two reasons:
-1. the CTC algorithm benefits from reduced vocabulary size
+1. the CTC algorithm benefits from reduced vocabulary size, so it is recommended to remove redundant characters
 2. in this example, we are concentrating entirely on the Mongolian alphabet.